syncfusion-content/wpf-docs/wpf/Split-Button/Command-Binding.md

 {% endhighlight %}
 {% endtabs %}

-Click [here](https://github.com/SyncfusionExamples/wpf-split-button-examples/blob/master/Samples/Command-Binding) to download the sample that showcases how to provide command binding for `SplitButtonAdv` control.
+N> View [Sample](https://github.com/SyncfusionExamples/wpf-split-button-examples/blob/master/Samples/Command-Binding) in GitHub.
+This sample that showcases how to provide command binding for `SplitButtonAdv` control.